ansys/pymechanical/doc/source/user_guide_session/server-launcher.rst

     mechanical = launch_mechanical()

-The first time that you run this method, PyMechanical attempts to detect the location of your Mechanical installation based on environmental variables.
+The first time that you run this method, PyMechanical attempts to detect the location of your Mechanical installation based on environment variables.
 If it cannot find a Mechanical installation, PyMechanical asks you to supply the location of the Mechanical executable file.